> A.L. Lloyd > Songs > Brisbane Ladies

 Brisbane Ladies / Augathella Station

 A.L.
 Lloyd sang Brisbane Ladies in 1956 on his Riverside LP Australian Bush Songs and a year later for the Wattle album The Banks of the Condamine and Other Bush Songs.
 Like all tracks of this album, the latter recording was reissued in 1960 on the Topic LP Outback Ballads.
-In 1994, it was also included in the Australian CD The Old Bush Songs.
+In 1994, it was also included on Lloyd‘ Australian CD anthology The Old Bush Songs.
 A.L.
-Lloyd commented in the album's sleeve notes:
+Lloyd noted on his album:

 A favourite sea-song was called Spanish Ladies.
 It wasn’t a shanty, but was sung in fo’c’sle entertainment, off watch.
 When Captain Marryat wrote his novel Poor Jack in 1840, he introduced the song, saying that, as it was almost forgotten, he hoped to rescue it from oblivion for a short time.
 He needn’t have worried, Spanish Ladies must have been tougher than he thought, for it has survived in several varied shapes right down to our time.
 English whalers and Newfoundland sealers made up their own versions, and sometime in the second half of the nineteenth century, somebody, perhaps an ex-sailor, made a parody of it relating to the life of Queensland cattle-drovers.
 Just as the sea song contains sailing directions to the English Channel, so the drover’s song details the main stage of the cattle route north-westward out of Brisbane, and also tells some of the attractions on the way.
 The melody is an uncommonly handsome one.